 Go North Where the World Is Young

 Published some time in the 1930s, this 36-page booklet contains beautiful paintings by Spokane artist John Segesman and text by someone named Frederick Hiren Niven.
+Update: I’ve found a copy of this booklet with an insert listing possible tours.
+The insert is dated 1941 so I think the booklet is also from that year.
 The White Pass issued several booklets like this during the 1930s, and I suspect they were the same on the inside but differed mainly by the cover painting by Segesman.
 Some of his other covers are shown below.

 Click image to download a 16.5-MB PDF of this booklet.